Shadowmachete/CS50/project/README.md

 - respective stat points
 - generation number

 After the user submits their inputted values, the form will then submit all the data to execute a `SELECT` statement to the pokemon table in the database.
-This pokemon table was obtained from a pokemon.csv file from [Github user Armgilles](https://gist.github.com/armgilles/194bcff35001e7eb53a2a8b441e8b2c6)
+This pokemon table was obtained from a pokemon.csv file from [Github user Armgilles](https://gist.github.com/armgilles/194bcff35001e7eb53a2a8b441e8b2c6) which contains data regarding pokemon from Generation 1 to 6 of pokemon.